 - A space for the instructor's contact information, including name, office location, phone, e-mail, and office hours

-- A space for meeting days and times, and classroom location
+- A space for the meeting days and times, and classroom location

 - Course number and title